E-Commerce

 If the website takes too long to load, or if there are frequent errors and crashes, shoppers will likely get frustrated and go elsewhere.
 As a matter of fact, nearly 70% of consumers admit that page speed impacts their willingness to buy from an online retailer.

-The most modern and effective way to address this issue is to have a native mobile app for your Shopify store or website.
+The most modern and effective way to address this issue is to have a native mobile app for your Shopify store.
 It loads faster and also provides a better and more immersive user experience.
 The conversion rates increase exponentially, mainly because they offer features that are not available on mobile sites, such as push notifications.

 2 - Inventory management

-Inventory management can be a real challenge for e-commerce businesses, especially if they sell products subject to seasonal demand or trends.
+Inventory management can be a real challenge for Shopify stores, especially if they sell products subject to seasonal demand or trends.
 It's essential to have enough inventory on hand to meet customer demand; however, having too much stock can tie up capital and lead to storage issues.

 Having a clear idea of what is selling well and the number of products in stock can also feed marketing campaigns.
 Push notifications are a great channel to advertise items that need to sell as the season ends, for instance.
 By taking these steps, e-commerce stores can ensure that they have the right amount of inventory on hand without tying up too much capital.